cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``true``
    * - envoyConfig.secretsNamespace.name
-     - Name of secret namespace which Cilium agents are given read access to.
+     - The name of the secret namespace to which Cilium agents are given read access.
      - string
      - ``"cilium-secrets"``
    * - etcd.clusterDomain